-The planning and development departments' primary function within the municipality is to regulate and control all development.
+The Development Planning departments' primary function within the municipality is to regulate and control all development.

 - Town Planning and GIS

 - Local Economic Development

-- Housing
+- Human Settlement & Real Estate

-- Building Inspectorate
+- · Building Inspectorate

 - IDP and Development Planning

-Depicted below is the Organogram of the municipality
+Depicted below is the Organogram of the municipality.